 Anchois/Tanger Larache is a conventional gas development located in deepwater in Morocco and is operated by Chariot Oil & Gas Holdings (Morocco).
 According to GlobalData, who tracks more than 34,000 active and developing oil and gas fields worldwide, Anchois/Tanger Larache was discovered in 2009, lies in block Lixus Offshore, with water depth of around 1,273 feet.
 Buy the profile here.

-The project is currently in feed stage and is expected to start commercial production in 2024.
+The project is currently in approval stage and is expected to start commercial production in 2024.
 Final investment decision (FID) of the project will be approved in 2023.
 The development cost is expected to be $400 m.
 The Anchois/Tanger Larache conventional gas development will involve the drilling of approximately two wells and includes subsea manifold and subsea trees.

 Field participation details